 The Levy Opera House was the first building in Charlottesville to be designed with pilasters as the dominent architectural feature of the facade.
 The influence of this device was great.
 The Hughes House (c.
 1853), Lyons Court (1858) and the Abell-Gleason House (1859) are a few examples of the "Pilastered Style" fashioned after the Levy Opera House.
 The pilasters of the Opera House are stuccoed and painted to make them outstanding and to create a portico effect.
-The four pilasters support a Tuscan entablature and a hipped roof which replaced the original a town hall, the town hall had a level floor, a stage with two curtains (one with advertising), fly decks, and benches for seats.
+The four pilasters support a Tuscan entablature and a hipped roof which replaced the original Classical pediment.
+The Flemish bond brickwork is among the latest examples in the city.
+As a town hall, the town hall had a level floor, a stage with two curtains (one with advertising), fly decks, and benches for seats.